pedrolacerda/algolia-demo/assignment/part2.md

 }
 ```

 **Custom Ranking** is the feature where you will be able to tell Algolia's search engine the most relevant business metrics for you.
 Adjusting your metrics properly, your search results will return most relevant items first, boosting conversion rates.
 Typical custom ranking attributes include number of sales, views, likes, ratings, release date, etc. Any boolean or numeric attribute works with custom ranking.
-I totally recomend you a couple of videos which will give a good understanding of it:
+I totally recomend you a couple of videos which will give you a good understanding of it:

 - [Overview of Algolia's search configuration](https://play.vidyard.com/qLiR1Shoh12hnmaFWWZXSU?utm_medium=page_link&utm_source=dashboard&autoplay=2)
 - [Configuring business relevance](https://www.youtube.com/watch?v=kC6BBEjicS8&)